masci/dev/site/content/writing/why-did-you-move to-management.md

 These days I'm working hard to become a better engineering manager, but I can't exclude that I might go back to full time coding in the future, hopefully even as a better programmer.
-I like to talk about _drivers_ in my job, so here follows a list of what _drives_ me towards engineering management.
+I like to talk a lot about [drivers](https://www.danpink.com/books/drive/) in my job, so here follows a list of what _drives_ me towards engineering management.

 ### Driver n.1: Amplifying

-Many times I took the lateral step to management because I needed to move forward something that was just too heavy for an IC: one time it was to organize a team the way I envisioned, another time to help with hiring, another time to deliver a risky project that was stalling, or that time that I picked up the lead role on the team that nobody wanted to join (probably the biggest success in my career
+Often times I took the lateral step to management because I needed to move forward something that was just too heavy for an IC: one time it was to organize a team the way I envisioned, another time to help with hiring, another time to deliver a risky project that was stalling, or that time that I picked up the lead role on the team that nobody wanted to join (probably the biggest success in my career